 Depositary Receipts may be sponsored or unsponsored.
 In an unsponsored facility, the depositary initiates and arranges the facility at the request of market makers and acts as agent for the Depositary Receipts holder, while the company itself is not involved in the transaction.
 In a sponsored facility, the issuing company initiates the facility and agrees to pay certain administrative and shareholder-related expenses.
 Sponsored facilities use a single depositary and entail a contractual relationship between the issuer, the shareholder and the depositary; unsponsored facilities involve several depositaries with no contractual relationship to the company.
 The depositary bank that issues Depositary Receipts generally charges a fee, based on the price of the Depositary Receipts, upon issuance and cancellation of the Depositary Receipts.
 This fee would be in addition to the brokerage commissions paid upon the acquisition or surrender of the security.
 In addition, the depositary bank incurs expenses in connection with the conversion of dividends or other cash distributions paid in local currency into U.S. dollars and such expenses are deducted from the amount of the dividend or distribution paid to holders, resulting in a lower payout per underlying shares represented by the Depositary Receipts than would be the case if the underlying share were held directly.
 Certain tax considerations, including tax rate differentials and withholding requirements, arising from the application of the tax laws of one nation to nationals of another and from certain practices in the Depositary Receipts market may also exist with respect to certain Depositary Receipts.
-In varying degrees, any or all of these factors may affect the value of the Depositary Receipts of Depositary Receipts may be different than those of holders of the underlying shares.
+In varying degrees, any or all of these factors may affect the value of the Depositary Receipts compared with the value of the underlying shares in the local market.
+In addition, the rights of holders of Depositary Receipts may be different than those of holders of the underlying shares.
 Depositary Receipts are registered securities pursuant to the Securities Act of 1933 and may be subject to the reporting requirements of the Securities Exchange Act of 1934.